AlwaysExtreme/Security-Portfolio/_posts/2019-02-25-Sprint-4-Retrospective.md

 This week will be a journey dedicated to going from Boot to Root, in other words, breaking into vulnerable machines.

 ## Monday
-  - Ruben presented the concepts of Reverse Engineering to us,
+  - Ruben presented the concepts of Reverse Engineering to us, giving us great insight into his field
   - I was successfully able to complete the first two challenges as seen here: [Reverse Engineering Challenge](https://github.com/AlwaysExtreme/root9b/blob/master/screenshots/ReverseEngineeringChallenge%20-%20Solution.pdf)
-  - Spent a few hours tonight doing further modifications to my website to get it loading faster.
+  - Spent a few hours tonight doing further modifications to my website to get it loading faster

 ## Tuesday
   - Set up my account for HTB